 It won’t kill you to try a different scene after, but somewhere comfortable might be what you need after all.
 (Just be sure to remember the stats – they’re the words of the people!)

-If you’re already planning your brunch/breakfast date with that special someone you’ve met (hopefully on CLiKD), why not check out our articles on ‘How to Nail a First Date: 5 Tested and Proven Secrets’ or ‘How Not To Be Nervous and Awkward on a First Date’ – cheeky bit of article placement there, but hey, you can’t blame me for trying!
+If you’re already planning your brunch/breakfast/coffee dates with that special someone you’ve met (hopefully on CLiKD), why not check out our articles on ‘How to Nail a First Date: 5 Tested and Proven Secrets’ or ‘How Not To Be Nervous and Awkward on a First Date’ – cheeky bit of article placement there, but hey, you can’t blame me for trying!

 By Afsana Uddin